 ~/snap/lxd/common/config/config.yml for the snap version, or in

 Users have the possibility to override system remotes (e.g. by running

 lxc remote set-url)

-which results in the remote being copied to their own config, including any associated certificates.
+which results in the remote being copied to their own configuration, including any associated certificates.